Check Website Webserver

 Ops!
 Error Some Thing Went Wrong.

-Per our own SEO experience, website speed and server performance indirectly help to rank quickly in Search Engine results.
+Based on our own SEO experience, website speed and server performance can indirectly help you rank quickly in Search Engine results.
 Therefore, selecting the right web hosting plan and the correct web server software is essential from an SEO perspective.
 Because it directly & indirectly affects user experience.
-Other factors that can also play a role in SEO are SSL certificate and schema markup.
+Other factors that can also play a role in SEO are an SSL certificate and schema markup.

 Which Operating Systems are available for servers?

-The website operating system (OS) is an operating system that a website/domain uses on its backend server.
+The website operating system (OS) is the operating system that a website/domain runs on its backend server.
 A Web server operating system interfaces between the server's hardware and the software.

-The web server needs an operating system that helps them efficiently manage the web resources and execute the various backend tasks for the website.
+The web server needs an operating system that helps it efficiently manage the web resources and execute the various backend tasks for the website.

-Without the OS, you cannot run anything, and your computer server is just a collection of electronics that does not know how to communicate with the rest of the world.
+Without the OS, you cannot run anything, and your computer server is just a collection of electronics that do not know how to communicate with the rest of the world.

 • Microsoft Windows